ON December 4, The Inverness Courier will reach the 200th anniversary of its first publication.

-QUEEN Elizabeth the Queen Mother paid a visit to Inverness on August 6, 1953 to receive the Freedom of the Burgh.
-"In the afternoon she attended the ceremony at which Freedom was conferred upon the Town
+QUEEN Elizabeth the Queen Mother paid a visit to Inverness on August 6, 1953, to receive the Freedom of the Burgh.

-FOLLOWING King George VI's sudden death on February 6, 1952 ceremonies took place across the country to mark Queen Elizabeth II's accession to the throne.
-The article in the Inverness Courier laid out
+FOLLOWING King George VI's sudden death on February 6, 1952, ceremonies took place across the country to mark Queen Elizabeth II's accession to the throne.

-Power from the North of Scotland's Hydro Electric Board's Glen Affric scheme was brought into the Highland Grid for the first time in 1951.
-Sir Hugh Mackenzie CBE, who was a member on the board set in
+POWER from the North of Scotland's Hydro Electric Board's Glen Affric scheme was brought into the Highland Grid for the first time in 1951.

-An estimated 80,000 people packed into Inverness to welcome King VI and Queen Elizabeth.
-It was the first time the couple, accompanied by Princess Margaret, had visited the Highland capital since their coronation.
+AN estimated 80,000 people packed into Inverness to welcome King George VI and Queen Elizabeth.

-Inverness experienced 15 degrees of frost as Britain found itself in the grip of severe wintry weather.
-There was wide-ranging disruption including electricity cuts due to difficulties in getting coal to power stations while fuel was also in short supply.
+INVERNESS experienced 15 degrees of frost as Britain found itself in the grip of severe wintry weather.

-Former servicemen returning home to Inverness following the end of World War II turned to squatting with their families due to a shortage of permanent accommodation.
-Squatting colonies in unused military and Air Ministry huts sprang up at various sites around the town including the Longman Aerodrome, Raigmore Wood, Annfield Road, Porterfield Road and Muirtown
+FORMER servicemen returning home to Inverness following the end of World War II turned to squatting with their families due to a shortage of permanent accommodation.

 THOUSANDS of Allied troops landed on the beaches of Normandy in northern France at the start of a major offensive against the Germans.